calvinsendawula/qwen-payslip-processor/README.md

 ## Memory Isolation Details

 The `memory_isolation` parameter controls how the package prevents context bleeding between different windows of the document.
-Starting with v0.2.0, this is a critical feature for accurate multi-page and multi-window processing:
+Starting with v0.1.3, this is a critical feature for accurate multi-page and multi-window processing:

 ### Isolation Modes

 - **none**: No special isolation.
 Fastest, but may cause the model to remember information from previous windows, potentially leading to incorrect extractions.
+Recommended in v0.1.3 for faster processing.

 - **medium**: Uses prompt engineering to reset context between windows.
 Good balance between speed and reliability.
 The package adds special instructions to each prompt telling the model to forget previous context.